Create a Civo Kubernetes cluster

 After configuring your project, manually trigger the provisioning of your cluster.
 In GitLab:

-1. On the left sidebar, go to Build > Pipelines.
+1. On the left sidebar, select Build > Pipelines.

 When the pipeline finishes successfully, you can see your new cluster: